 How to make karasev

 Step 1.
 Peel garlic and add asafoetida.
 I went with the solid version of asafoetida, as I feel it is more flavorful.
-Powder version of asafoetida can also be replaced in this recipe.
+The powder version of asafoetida can also be replaced in this recipe.

 Step 2.
 Make a smooth paste by grinding them in the mixer grinder.